google/WebFundamentals/src/site/_en/fundamentals/device-access/stickyness/web-app-manifest.markdown

 ## Orientation Option

-You can enforce a specific orientation, this should be used with care, users prefer being able to view apps in both orientations, but some use cases (i.e. games) only work in one orientation, in which case use the *orientation* option to enforce *landscape* or *portrait*.
+You can enforce a specific orientation, which is really useful for some use cases like games, which may only work in landscape.
+However, this should be used with care.
+Users prefer being able to view apps in both orientations.

 {% highlight json %}
 "orientation": "landscape"